13 SMART Goals Examples for Case Managers

 1. Identify Patient Needs

-Time-based: There is a deadline of three months for this particular goal.
+• Time-based: There is a deadline of three months for this target.

 2. Enhance Community Relationships